Welcome to the Green Series!

 This spurred me on to think about how the tourism industry affects the environment and well, here we are!
 So far I’ve discussed the subject of greenwashing and identifying ‘eco-friendly’ tour, hotel and travel agents , discovering how tourism affects the Great Barrier Reef in an interview with Citizen’s of the Great Barrier Reef and the all important question: What is Responsible Tourism? and there’s plenty more where that came from like…

 For starters, check out my ethical traveler packing hacks here and here on the Word of Travel website and learn how to travel like a minimalist as well as learning how to travel ethically by avoiding this.
+There’s also a guide on what sustainable essentials you should carry with you when you travel.

 If you’re keen to book an ethical adventure, why not check out these countries who have banned plastic bags, learn how we can bring reconciliation to Australia’s First Nation people and if you’re needing some inspiration, you can find my top fav ethical bloggers here.